michaelstiefel/Capstone_ECB_Tweets/README.md

 The fourth topic seems to be about economic news whereas the fifth topic captures discussions about inflation, monetary policy and interest rates.
 The sixth topic includes general world news, the seventh topic discussions about central bank digital currencies and finally, the eighth topic discussions about central bank balance sheets and asset prices.

+## Model Evaluation and Refinement (regarding part 1)

+The by far most important parameter in estimating topic models is the number of topics.
+To hypertune this parameter, I am using GridSearch Crossvalidation.
+Essentially, this approach iterates through a provided list of numbers of topic and evaluates them by computing perplexity on the hold-out set.
+The number of topics that achieves the lowest perplexity on the hold-out set was eight, so eight topics were chosen for this topic modelling.

+It should be noted here, that while perplexity is an appropriate metric to search for the right number of topics, an important aspect in topic modelling is also the interpretability of the results and provided topics.
+As illustrated above, eight number of topics also results in an interesting set of topics which correspond to central bank discussions in the past year.
+In theory, further increasing the number of topics could give a lower perplexity, but would reduce the interpretability and thus the usefulness of the results.
+This trade-off between interpretability and the statistical optimal number of topics is a well-known fact in the literature (see this (paper)[https://papers.nips.cc/paper/2009/hash/f92586a25bb3145facd64ab20fd554ff-Abstract.html]).

-5% of the data are randomly withdrawn from this training data and used for model evaluation here.
+Before fitting the model, 5% of the data were randomly withdrawn from this training data and are now used for model evaluation.
 The perplexity on this holdout set is 1634.
 This is itself meaningless and difficult to interpret (see [link here](https://cfss.uchicago.edu/notes/topic-modeling/#:~:text=Perplexity%20is%20a%20statistical%20measure,of%20words%20in%20your%20documents.)) but for comparison, the perplexity on the training data is 1449, showing that there is not too much loss in going from the training to the unseen data.

 ## Results / Justification (regarding part 2 and part 3)